Fresh Air - 2 Easy Options

 Fresh Air Damper

-The most cost effective option to this is a fresh air damper.
-Its on a timer and will open say 10 minutes of every hours (adjustable) to let your HVAC equipment to bring in outside air through its filtration system.
-This is a cost effective option, but you loose a very minute amount of efficiency since that hot/cold outside air needs to be conditioned when it comes in.
+The most cost effective option is a fresh air damper.
+It's on a timer and will open about 10 minutes every hour (adjustable) to allow your HVAC equipment to bring in outside air through its filtration system.
+This is a cost effective option, but you lose a very minimal amount of efficiency since that hot/cold outside air still needs to be conditioned when it comes in.

 2. Energy Recovery Ventilator (ERV) - {Southern Climates}